In 2018 on a day when I was starting with “man ’flu“, I revisited CAC, and Centre Pompidou Màlaga, for the first time.

 The Pompidou Centre has a great gift shop, suitable for every pocket!
 I bought a couple of shopping bags featuring Van Gogh on one and Gustav Klimt on the other.
 Great for my wife and mother-in-law.
 Is that sexist?!
 They love shopping much more than I do.

 CAC has a bookshop too.
-But it’s more serious than Centre Pompidou’s offering.
-There aren’t as many toys, keyring, rubbers etc.
+All the books are in Spanish as far as I could tell.
+It’s more serious than Centre Pompidou’s offering.
+There aren’t as many toys, keyring, rubbers etc. in CAC’s bookshop…